WCHN/segmentation-model/README.md

 This code implements a generative model for learning from neuroimaging data.
 Once learnt, the model can be used to segment images of the brain.

+## Example

-To familiarise a user/developer with the framework, tThe demo folder contains two scripts:
+To familiarise a user/developer with the framework, the demo folder contains two scripts:

 **train_MRBrainS18_2d**: Demonstrates using the segmentation-model code to learn from MR scans part of the MRBrainS18 segmentation challenge (http://mrbrains18.isi.uu.nl/).